top-nine-pro/backend/README.md

 ## User Endpoints

-**All User Endpoints have authentication are are looking for the following header, token will be different for each user**
+**All User Endpoints have authentication and are looking for the following header, token will be different for each user**

 ### Headers